-NOTE: The EVHM degree program was phased out beginning Fall 2013 and the major is no longer accepting new students.
+NOTE: The EVHM major was phased out beginning Fall 2013 and is no longer accepting new students.
 Prospective majors should contact Megan Conley about similar major options or about the EVHM minor, which will continue to be available.

 Can I minor in EVHM?